-VU Amsterdam is strongly committed to careful treatment of research data.
-The responsibilities with respect to Research Data Management within the VU Amsterdam are formulated as follows:
+Vrije Universiteit Amsterdam is strongly committed to careful treatment of research data.
+The responsibilities with respect to Research Data Management within VU Amsterdam are formulated as follows.

 1. Researchers are responsible for compliance with legal and ethical requirements regarding their research data, including review by ethics committees if necessary.

-5. Researchers collecting and processing personal data for their research, have to comply with the requirements from the General Data Protection Regulation (GDPR) and the Dutch Implementation Act for the GDPR.
-In addition, they have to register these activities in the record of processing activities.
-Keeping a record of processing activities is a legal obligation imposed by the GDPR).
+6. Researchers who collect and process personal data for their research, must comply with the requirements of the GDPR and the UAVG and, additionally, they must register these activities in a processing register.
+Keeping a record of processing activities is a legal requirement (imposed by the GDPR).
 Privacy Champions (login VUnet required) in the faculties are the first point of contact for support on these matters.

-8. Faculties must establish their own Research Data Management policies which cover all their departments and institutes, including, where necessary, discipline-specific protocols.
+8. Faculties must establish their own Research Data Management policies which are applicable to all of their departments and institutes, and that include, where necessary, discipline-specific protocols.

-8. The deans annually account for their faculties’ Research Data Management policies at the PO meeting.
+9. The dean annually reports on their faculties’ Research Data Management policies at the PO (Portefeuillehoudersoverleg or Portfolio Holder) meeting.

-10. The university is responsible for providing research data management training, support and advice to researchers.
+12. The university is responsible for providing Research Data Management training, support and advice to researchers.